Fast Hyperspectral Neutron Tomography: Results

 \section{Results}

-In order to demonstrate the value of the FHR and FMD algorithms, we applied them to both simulated and measured HSnCT data, and we compare our results to those of the conventional approaches.
+In order to demonstrate the value of the FHR and FMD algorithms, we applied them to both simulated and measured HSnCT data, and we compared our results to those of the conventional approaches.